itzCozi/The-Daily-Compress/README.md

 Proprietary software and its effects on the world
 Open source software
 Half life 3 and why it will never come out
-The darkside of teslas
-Discord and its porn problem
 How VSCode effected the developers
 Tiktok and misinformation
 How music effects children at a young age